Lockheed Martin X-59 Quesst: Design

 The Low-Boom X-plane is 99.7 ft long with a 29.5 ft wingspan for a maximum takeoff weight of 32300 lb.
 Propelled by a General Electric F414 engine, it should reach a maximum speed of Mach 1.5 or 990 mph, and cruise at Mach 1.42 or 940 mph at 55,000 ft.
 The cockpit, ejection seat and canopy come from a Northrop T-38 and the landing gear from an F-16.
 With afterburner, its engine will provide 22,000 lbf of thrust.

 As of 2017, the ground noise was expected to be around 60 dB(A), about 1/1000 as loud as current supersonic aircraft.
 This was to be achieved by using a long, narrow airframe and canards to keep the shock waves from coalescing.
-A 2018 projection revised this figure, estimating that the aircraft would create a 75 EPNdB thump on ground, as loud as closing a car door, which would be around 16 times quieter than the 105-110 EPNdB boom made by Concorde (as decibels is a logarithmic scale).
+A 2018 projection revised this figure, estimating that the aircraft would create a 75 EPNdB thump on ground, as loud as closing a car door, which would be around 16 times quieter than the 105-110 EPNdB boom made by Concorde (since decibels are a logarithmic scale).
 The central engine has a top-mounted intake for low boom, but inlet flow distortion due to vortices is a concern.

 The flush cockpit means that the long and pointed nose-cone will obstruct all forward vision.
 The X-59 uses an enhanced flight vision system (EVS), consisting of a forward 4K camera with a 33° by 19° angle of view, which compensates for the lack of forward visibility.

 In January 2019, RTX Corporation subsidiary Collins Aerospace was selected to supply its Pro Line Fusion Cockpit avionics, displaying the boom on the ground, and EVS with long-wave infrared sensors.
 The Collins EVS-3600 multispectral imaging system, beneath the nose, is used for landing, while the NASA external vision system (XVS), in front of the cockpit, gives a forward view.